stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 </TabItem>
 </Tabs>

-This will run all of the tests associated with your model(s) - in this case not null and unique tests defined in the `schema.yml` file.
+This will run all of the tests associated with your model(s) - in this case, `not null` and `unique` tests defined in the `schema.yml` file.
 That's it, deployed and tested.

 ## Other Stuff